King Lear and Metatheatre

 Meaning: The Fool is talking about the time of her maidenhood.
 If it’s shorter than now, she’s already lost it.
 That is, any virgin who is so naïve to think this is funny, is sure to be robbed of her maidenhood if she hasn’t been already.

 What I love most about Shakespeare as a dramatist are not the words, but his ambivalence about them.
-It’s a paradox that one of our greatest wordsmiths should have felt ambivalently about spoken language, but it is so: “Words, words, mere words, no matter from the heart.”
-Who knows, maybe Shakespeare chose not to publish any of his plays on principle.
-They are not literary in nature.
-They are not intrinsically about words but matter from the heart.
+It’s a paradox that one of our greatest wordsmiths should have felt ambivalently about spoken language, but I believe it is so: “Words, words, mere words, no matter from the heart.”
+Who knows, maybe Shakespeare chose not to publish any of his plays during his lifetime on principle.
+Perhaps he did not regard them as being literary in nature, but inextricably tied to performance, to living theater.
+For me, King Lear is not intrinsically about words but matters from the heart.